neurogym/neurogym/docs/envs.md

 ### ReachingDelayResponse

-Logic: Working memory visual spatial task  ~ Funahashi et al. 1991 adapted to freely moving mice in a continous choice-space.
-Brief description: while fixating, stimulus is presented in a touchscreen (bright circle).
+Logic: Working memory visual spatial task ~ Funahashi et al. 1991 adapted to freely moving mice in a continous choice-space.Brief description: while fixating, stimulus is presented in a touchscreen (bright circle).
 Afterwards (perhaps including an extra delay), doors open allowing the mouse to touch the screen where the stimulus was located.

 Reference paper: